mollstam/KeepTesting/README.md

 ------------
 Place KeepTesting.py in your `Packages/User` folder (where Sublime store stuff)

-You might want to ignore `.keepTestingLock` in your project if you're annoyed buy the slidy slidy on saving.
+You might want to ignore `.keepTestingLock` in your project if you're annoyed by the slidy slidy on saving.

 Usage
 -----